Vegan Frosted Animal Crackers (Bunny Cookies)

 Repetition by Purity Ring

 These frosted copycat mother’s cookies made their debut at my pastel and bunny themed vegan tea party.
-I managed to keep myself from eating them all before my guests arrive, but it wasn’t easy.
-These vegan Easter cookies will make a fun addition to whatever your plans are this year.
+I barely refrained from eating them all before my guests arrived.
+I had been wanting to make these vegan Mother’s iced animal crackers for years!
+I used to inhale these circus animal cookies before I was vegan.

-Ingredients for Vegan Circus Animal Bunny Cookies
+Ingredients for Vegan Cutout Cookies

 Dollhouse Shortcut

-- 1 cup (222g) vegan butter or margarine (if you avoid soy, buy the soy-free Earth Balance; otherwise buy the organic whipped Earth Balance)
+- 1 cup (222g) vegan butter or margarine

 - 1 cup (192g) organic sugar, blended